gregsimon/luma-tools/README.md

 ## How it works
 The project is a client-side-only web application.
 It uses **WebMIDI** to communicate with the Luma-1 hardware, **Web Serial** to communicate with PicoROM/Luma-mu devices, and **WebAudio** for processing and playback.
 See `luma_core.js` and other `luma_*.js` files for implementation details.
 It is currently hosted on Firebase, but can be hosted anywhere since there are no server-side dependencies.

+Luma Tools also supports integration with your Google Drive account to use that storage as personal librarian for your samples and banks.
+This is optional and requires you have a Google account and log in accordingly.

 ## Testing
 This project has an automated End-to-End test suite using Playwright.
 See [testing.md](testing.md) for details on how to install and run the tests.